michelled/weavly.org/src/activities/adventures-on-the-stormy-sea.md

 ---
 ## Description

 This activity consists of two main parts.
-In the first part, participants are encouraged to have a conversation about this background and share whether they have visited a similar place before.
+First, participants are encouraged to have a conversation about this background and share whether they have visited a similar place before.
 They can talk about when and where that experience happened and how they felt about it.
-In the second part, they are asked to work in pairs to build multiple programs to go to different parts of this environment with their fishing boat.
+Following that conversation, they are asked to work in pairs to build multiple programs to go to different parts of this environment with their fishing boat.

 Adventures on the stormy sea: [Activity link](https://create.weavly.org/?v=1.7&t=default&w=AtlanticCanada&p=&c=abb&d=&s=abb)